trussworks/truss-interview/BROWSER_README.md

 ### Stretch goals (optional)

-If you complete the above and still have additional time, you can choose to complete one or more of the following extra requirements.
+If you complete the above and still have additional time, you can choose to complete one or more of the following.

 **This is absolutely not required for submitting the work sample and should not be worked on beyond the four hour time limit.**